 Additionally, a person with macular degeneration

 However, this is more common in advanced blindness caused by macular degeneration or other retinopathies.
-Without visual data coming in through the eyes, the brain fills a void and makes up images or recalls stores images for a person to see.
+Without visual data coming in through the eyes, the brain fills a void and makes up images or recalls stored images for a person to see.
 This is what causes the visual hallucinations of CBS.

 Macular degeneration affects both distance and near vision as both involve the central cones in the macula.
 The common symptoms of blurring and blind spots, for example, affect both distance and near vision.